Our prosecution guidelines

 We want to help customers get it right from the start, rather than correct them when they get it wrong.
 Central to this is better understanding our customer’s needs and behaviours in a way that enables the Commissioner to consider and apply a much wider range of approaches to assist customers comply - being more proactive and making it simpler and more certain for customers.

 Our new compliance model is part of Inland Revenue’s transformation journey and strategic direction.
 It comprises three moveable wheels that integrate customer behaviours (the inner circle), principles (the middle circle) and activities (the outer layer) in a way that helps us think more widely about customer needs and behaviours and tailor the compliance approach most appropriate for them.
 We recognise that most customers comply most of the time and we want to continue to encourage and facilitate this using our new compliance model to help build an environment that supports customers right from the start.

 Unfortunately, some customers choose not to comply with their obligations or intentionally seek to mis-represent their personal or business circumstances in order to reduce the tax they are required to pay, or to obtain refunds, claims or entitlements they are not eligible for.
 In these contexts, the Commissioner may seek to enforce compliance through prosecution actions as part of her statutory responsibility to protect the integrity of the tax and social policy laws entrusted to her.

 These prosecution guidelines support these statutory responsibilities by describing the parameters that are designed to ensure prosecution:

-- is an integral component of a balance compliance programme
+- Is an integral component of a balanced compliance programme

-- recognises and affirms positive compliance behaviours and norms.
+- Recognises and affirms positive compliance behaviors and norms.